-Seeking out immediate medical attention is essential, as doctors must determine the severity of the head injury.
+Doctors must determine the severity of the head injury, therefore seeking out immediate medical attention is essential.
 A concussion is caused by the brain being jostled and even bumped inside the skull.
 Even though you may think it’s just a minor headache, 5% of those who suffer a concussion can develop bleeding in the brain or a blood clot that can possibly be fatal.
 Rapid medical attention is imperative.

 2. Tests & Diagnosis

 At the onset, a basic neurological exam will be administered, to determine the status of such things as motor and sensory skills, hearing, speech, and vision.
 A CT scan and an MRI are also possible tests that could be conducted.
 It is hoped that after these tests, a proper diagnosis can be made, which will determine the next steps.

 “Rest” for those suffering from a concussion is not the same as the “rest” one does when lounging and watching Netflix, or chilling out listening to your favourite music.
 Rest for concussion recovery means no work, reading, texting, watching TV or listening to music.
 Sleep—and plenty of it—and quiet are the main prescriptions.
 The brain must be given a chance to heal without sensory distractions.